 But we have a way to find the syntax errors quickly by switching debugging to on.

 If you were editing theme or plugin files and you misspelled something.
-That mistake can also generate the error.
+That mistake can also generate an error.

 It is “Programming BRO“, no useless character on the wrong place.